lzell/louzell.com/markdown/notes/vim.md

 # Vim cheat sheet

+## How to start vim without any plugins or configuration
+Handy for opening huge files in vim.

+Ignore my vimrc file and all plugins:

+    vim -u NONE -N

+## Folds cheat sheet

+I like to allow a single line to be folded:

+    set foldminlines=0

+Fold docstrings:

+    :set foldmethod=expr foldexpr=getline(v:lnum)=~'^\\s*///.*$'
+    zM

+Close all folds: `zM`
+Open all folds:  `zR`
+Close a single fold: `zc`

+Open folds as a cursor through them

+    set foldopen=all   <-- I actually don't like this

+:set foldmethod=manual

 ## vim ack shortcuts

 Within the vim ack pane, type `?` to bring up all keyboard shortcuts.
 Press it again to toggle back.